firefly-math/firefly-math-exceptions/README.md

 ## Usage

 The below snippets are taken from the [MathExceptionTest](https://github.com/firefly-math/firefly-math-exceptions/blob/master/src/test/java/com/fireflysemantics/math/exceptions/MathExceptionTest.java).
-See the other [firefly-math](https://github.com/firefly-math) for examples of how to extend this modules in the context of other modules.
+See the other [firefly-math](https://github.com/firefly-math) for examples of how apply or extend this exception module to other math modules.

 #### Create an exception with a given type / code
 `new MathException(NUMBER_TOO_SMALL)`